QuineDot/rust-learning/src/dyn-trait-coercions.md

 However, [in a future section](http://127.0.0.1:3000/dyn-covariance.html) we'll see how variance can allow shortening the trait object lifetime even in nested context, provided that context is also covariant.
+[The section after that about higher-ranked types](./dyn-hr.md) explores another lifetime-related coercion which could also be considered reflexive.

 ## Supertrait upcasting